 11. Sometimes the bottle is worth more than the contents!

 There is a champagne bottle built-in 18-carat gold, and with a 19-carat Swarovski diamond at the core.
 This collector’s bottle, the Gout De Diamants, is said to have cost more than $2 million.
 You’d probably want to sip that one fairly slowly!

 Champagne headaches are genuine struggles for bubbly lovers.
 However, there is a technique to avoid giving yourself too much of a brain freeze while enjoying the drink!
 Crucially, it’s a tipple that you should enjoy slowly, and never gulp down.
 The quicker you drink champagne; the more bubbles will travel into your blood!

-Do you have any interesting or fun facts about champagne that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about champagne?
+Share them in the comments below!